Join us for our upcoming …

 If you would like to be added to our mailing list, please contact us.

 We are not affiliated with the National Council of Women.

 Please note!
-We are pleased to share here information about our Sisters and Brothers.
+We are pleased to share here information about our Sisters.
 We are not officially affiliated with these groups, however we love them dearly, nonetheless.
 Check them out!

 * Sisters of the Sacred Spiral in Glorietta, New Mexico